PJ427/UFOs/README.md

 ## Results:

 The web page is very user-friendly.
-Once navigating to the site, a user simply scrolls down to see **five** Filter Search options.
+Once navigating to the site, a user simply scrolls down to see **five,** Filter Search options.

 ![site](static/images/site.PNG)